GregHowe/nd00333-capstone/starter_file/README.md

 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

 ## References
 [1] Davide Chicco, Giuseppe Jurman: Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
-BMC Medical Informatics and Decision Making 20, 16, https://doi.org/10.1186/s12911-020-1023-5 (2020)
+BMC Medical Informatics and Decision Making 20, 16, [DOI link](https://doi.org/10.1186/s12911-020-1023-5) (2020)